 No motivation to go to work or school

 If you or a loved one are experiencing suicidal thoughts, reach out for help immediately.
 The National Suicide Prevention Lifeline can be reached at 1-800-273-8255 and is available 24/7.

 Microaggressions can be hard to spot, especially if you aren’t familiar with them.
-That being said, those belonging to minority groups are more used to noticing them because they often experience them daily.
+That said, those belonging to minority groups are more used to noticing them because they often experience them daily.
 So, in general, you can recognize microaggressions most readily when they’re directed at you.
 However, the more familiar you are with the different themes of microaggressions, the more likely you are to spot them.
 If you see or hear something that sounds directed at someone belonging to a minority group, it could be a microaggression.

 Navigating the world as a minority can present some unique challenges.
 You may be used to handling everything on your own, but you shouldn’t have to.
 Whether you need to work through a specific issue, cope with a trauma, or just want someone to talk to about life, therapy could be a helpful option to consider.

 How do you identify microaggressions?

-Microaggressions can make people feel small, unappreciated, and undervalued whether they’re verbal or nonverbal.
+Microaggressions happen every day.
+Minorities are usually more able to identify them than others because they often experience them.
+Learning about the different microaggressions and how to spot them can help you speak up when you see or hear them.
+Microaggressions can make people feel small, unappreciated, and undervalued, whether verbal or nonverbal.
 If you notice them, speak up.
 You can also help by being a comfort to the person who was targeted and helping them feel seen and less alone.

 - Previous ArticleBlack Women's Mental Health: Exploring Challenges & How To Support Mental Health